Frequently Asked Questions

 Legacy Health & Wellness hormone replacement therapy is not a treatment for infertility.
 If you are lacking estradiol and have a healthy uterus, replacing estradiol can act to proliferate the endometrial lining.
 When giving estradiol, it must be balanced with progesterone.
 However, there are many other aspects related to fertility than the health of the endometrial lining alone.
-LHW’s Therapy should not be considered fertility treatment.
+LHW’s Therapy is not fertility treatment.

 How much does Hormone Therapy cost?
-Is it covered by insurance?
+Does insurance cover it?

 We have received a number of questions about price and insurance coverage.
 First, from a price perspective, it would be difficult to sufficiently explain all the options available to answer each individual inquiry.
 Legacy Health & Wellness offers a number of approaches to hormone replacement from our all-inclusive therapy to individual treatments and most everything in between.
-Some patients that live away from a state where we have a Center, travel by air or ground to their nearest (or preferred) Center for care while having necessary lab studies conducted at a place close to their home.
+Some patients that live away from a state where we have a Center may travel by air or ground to their nearest (or preferred) Center for care for treatment.
+Necessary lab studies may be conducted at a place close to their home.

-As our hormone replacement treatment plan is individually created, it encompasses the needs and goals of each individual.
+Because we create our hormone replacement treatment plan for each patient, it encompasses the needs and goals of each individual.
 These obviously vary as each of us is unique.
 The best way to learn all of the options available to meet your specific needs and goals is to schedule your free initial consultation.
 Our consultant will provide all the detail you need and help you arrive at a treatment plan that is right for you.

-With regard to insurance coverage, there are so many different plans of coverage that it is difficult to answer this question in one way that fits all our inquiries.
+With regard to insurance coverage, there are many different plans of coverage.
+It is difficult to answer this question in one way that fits all our inquiries.
 We can say that many of our patients receive some level of coverage from their carriers.
 It is best to check with your specific provider to determine what levels of coverage may be available to you.